gbmhunter/blog/content/electronics/communication-protocols/mqtt-protocol/_index.md

 which provides a bi-directional data transfer service between any node and a particular one (a gateway) should be able to support MQTT-SN[^bib-oasis-open-mqtt-protocol-spec-v1.2].

+## Message Ordering

+**The ordering of messages can sometimes be important, especially when a device is sending control messages or state information across MQTT**.
+For example, if a switch published a message saying it was on, and then quickly published a message saying it was off, you need the order of these messages to be preserved if you want to know the current state of the switch.

+MQTT makes the following guarantees about message ordering for messages sent on the same topic (no guarantee of ordering is made across messages on different topics)[^bib-stackoverflow-is-message-order-preserved-in-mqtt-messages]:

+* No guarantees are made about the relative ordering between messages published on a topic with different QoS values.
+For example, a message published by one client with a QoS of 0 after a message with a QoS of 2 may be received first by a different client.
+* QoS 0 messages will be delivered in order (but messages may get lost)
+* QoS 1 messages will be delivered in order, but only for the first attempt.
+Duplicates may be sent, and a duplicate may arrive after the next message was received.
+* QoS 2 messages will be delivered in order.

+Per [Section 4.6: Message ordering](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html#_Toc398718105) of the MQTT v3.1.1 documentation[^bib-oasis-mqtt-v3.1.1-specifications]:

+> A Client MUST follow these rules when implementing the protocol flows defined elsewhere in this chapter:
+>
+> When it re-sends any PUBLISH packets, it MUST re-send them in the order in which the original PUBLISH packets were sent (this applies to QoS 1 and QoS 2 messages) [MQTT-4.6.0-1]
+> - It MUST send PUBACK packets in the order in which the corresponding PUBLISH packets were received (QoS 1 messages) [MQTT-4.6.0-2]
+> - It MUST send PUBREC packets in the order in which the corresponding PUBLISH packets were received (QoS 2 messages) [MQTT-4.6.0-3]
+> - It MUST send PUBREL packets in the order in which the corresponding PUBREC packets were received (QoS 2 messages) [MQTT-4.6.0-4]
+>
+> A Server MUST by default treat each Topic as an "Ordered Topic".
+It MAY provide an administrative or other mechanism to allow one or more Topics to be treated as an "Unordered Topic" [MQTT-4.6.0-5].
+>
+>  When a Server processes a message that has been published to an Ordered Topic, it MUST follow the rules listed above when delivering messages to each of its subscribers.
+In addition it MUST send PUBLISH packets to consumers (for the same Topic and QoS) in the order that they were received from any given Client

 ## References

 [^bib-ublox-mqtt-sn]: ublox (2020, Jun 16). _MQTT-SN – lowering the cost of IoT at scale_.
 Retrieved 2022-06-20, from https://www.u-blox.com/en/blogs/insights/mqtt-sn.